nitrictech/example-apps/neon-tasklist/README.md

 ### Step 5: Test the API

-The best way to test your API is to use the Nitric Dev Dashboard, you can find a link to this in the window which you ran 'yarn run dev' e.g. http://localhost:49153/
+The best way to test your API is to use the Nitric Dev Dashboard, you can find a link to this in the window which you ran 'yarn dev' e.g. http://localhost:49153/

 > Note: The port might differ